keith-light-proagrica/FE-guidelines/README.md

 -   Add a leading zero for decimal places
 -   Don't go to more than three decimal places, the fewer the better (some browsers do not read more than 2 decimal places anyway)
 -   Wrap calculations in brackets (`(100% / 3)`)
--   Include parenthesise on mixins regardless if there are no arguments
+-   Include parentheses on mixins regardless if there are no arguments

 ## Magic numbers